 NOTE: Multiple M5d 5GMSd AF nodes may reference the same M1d resource.

-Figure 5.7.2-1: Domain Model for M1d and M5d resources
+Figure 5.7.2-1: Domain model for dynamic policies

 A Policy Template is identified by a Policy Template Id and contains semi-static parameters, including the API entry for the PCF / NEF interactions.
-The list of provisioned Policy Template ids is communicated as valid Policy Template Ids to the Media Session Handler.
+The list of provisioned Policy Template Ids is communicated as valid Policy Template Ids to the Media Session Handler.
 The Media Session Handler uses one of the valid Policy Template Ids when invoking a dynamic policy.

 5.7.3 Progressive Download of On-Demand Content

-This procedure describes the establishment of a unicast media downlink streaming session with 5GMSd AF interactions to dynamic policy updates.
-A streaming session may use 3GP File Format (Progressive Download), 3GP Time Text or other (potentially non-3GPP defined) formats.
+This procedure describes the establishment of a unicast downlink media media streaming session with 5GMSd AF interactions for dynamic policy updates.
+A streaming session may use 3GP File Format (Progressive Download), 3GP Timed Text or other (potentially non-3GPP defined) formats.

 Figure 5.7-1: High Level Procedure for progressive download for on-demand media

-Prerequisite:
+Prerequisites:

-- The 5GMSd Application Provider has provisioned the 5G Media Streaming system and has set up content ingest.
+- The 5GMSd Application Provider has provisioned the 5G Media Streaming System and has set up content ingest.

-- The 5GMSd Aware Application has received the service announcement from the 5GMSd Application Provider
+- The 5GMSd-Aware Application has received the Service Announcement from the 5GMSd Application Provider.

-- The service announcement information contains detailed information for the policy related interactions.
-Specifically, the information includes URLs for the 5GMSd AF, an identifier of the 5GMS Application Service Configuration and a list of authorized Policy Type indications for that specific application.
+- The Service Access Information contains detailed information for the policy related interactions.
+Specifically, the information includes URL(s) for the 5GMSd AF, an identifier of the 5GMS Provisioning Session and a list of authorized Policy Type indications for that specific application.

-- The 5GMSd Application Provider has agreed an SLA with the operator defining the possible QoS levels and their charging rates (See TS 23.503, Clause 6.1.3.22).
+- The 5GMSd Application Provider has agreed an SLA with the Network Operator defining the possible QoS levels and their charging rates (see TS 23.503 [4] clause 6.1.3.22).
 The PCF is configured with the corresponding QoS parameters and charging information.

 Steps:

-1: The 5GMSd Aware Application triggers the Service Announcement and Content Discovery procedure.
-The service announcement includes either the whole service access information (i.e. details for Media Session Handling (M5d) and for Media Streaming access (M4d)) or a reference to the service access information.
-The configuration parameters are listed in Table 5.7.4-1
+1: The 5GMSd-Aware Application triggers the Service Announcement and Content Discovery procedure.
+The Service Announcement includes either the whole Service Access Information (i.e. details for Media Session Handling (M5d) and for Media Streaming access (M4d)) or a reference to the Service Access Information.
+The configuration parameters are listed in Table 5.7.4-1.

-The Service and Content Discovery procedure only involves the App and the external Application Server and hence is out of scope of the present document.
+NOTE: The Service and Content Discovery procedure only involves the App and the external Application Server, and hence is out of scope of the present document.

 2: A Media Player Entry is selected.

-3: The 5GMSd Aware Application triggers the Media Session handler to start the playback.
-The media player entry is provided to the Media Session handler.
+3: The 5GMSd-Aware Application triggers the Media Session Handler to start media playback.
+The Media Player Entry is provided to the Media Session Handler.

-4: When the 5GMS Aware Application has received a reference to the service access information (See Step 1), the Media Session Handler interacts with the 5GMSd AF to acquire the whole service access information
+4: When the 5GMSd-Aware Application has received a reference to the Service Access Information (see step 1), the Media Session Handler interacts with the 5GMSd AF to acquire the whole Service Access Information.

-5: The Media Session Handler triggers the 5GMS Player to start the session.
+5: The Media Session Handler triggers the Media Player to start the session.

-6: The Media Player establishes the transport session, e.g. the TCP connection.
+6: The Media Player establishes the transport session, e.g. a TCP connection.

-7: The Media Player notifies the Media Session Handler about the Flow description(s) (in [3]), e.g. the 5-Tuple.
+7: The Media Player notifies the Media Session Handler about the Flow description(s) of the transport session established in the previous step (see TS 23.502 [3]), e.g. the 5-tuple.

-8: The Media Session Handler requests to apply a dynamic policy to the media session.
-The request includes at least the 5GMS Application Service Configuration Id, the Flow description(s) and the Policy Template Id (see Table 5.7.4-1), which should be applied to the described transport session.
+8: The Media Session Handler requests that a dynamic policy be applied to the media session.
+The request includes at least the Provisioning Session identifier, the Flow description(s) and the Policy Template identifier (see Table 5.7.4-1) to be applied to the described transport session.
 The 5GMSd AF uses the Policy Template indication for the related procedure and to identify the related network function.

-9: This step applies when the 5GMSd AF resides in the trusted data network.
-Depending on the Policy Template, the step is executed:
+9: This step applies when the 5GMSd AF resides in the trusted Data Network.
+Depending on the Policy Template, the step is executed either:

-- When the Policy Template relates to QoS, the 5GMSd AF may either directly interact with the PCF or may use a NEF service
+a.
+When the Policy Template relates to QoS, the 5GMSd AF may either directly interact with the PCF or may use a NEF service: